harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 | Mazda RX4 Wag | 21   | 6    | 160  | 1    | 4    | 4    |
 | Datsun 710    | 22.8 | 4    | 108  | 1    | 4    | 1    |

 In this table, the table headers tells you about the data below, and the index column does not include a name for the column.
-The text representation of this is:
+The csv representation of this is:

 ```R
 ,mpg,cyl,disp,am,gear,carb